Cray-HPE/docs-csm/operations/spire/Enable_TPM_node_attestation.md

 ## Enable TPM node attestation

-To enable TPM node attestation on the management nodes there is a simple script that can enable it for all nodes that have a TPM.
-To reverse enabling TPM attestation for management nodes there is a manual process that needs to be run.
+To enable TPM node attestation on the management nodes, there is a simple script that can enable it for all nodes that have a TPM.
+To reverse enabling TPM attestation for management nodes, there is a manual process that needs to be run.

-To enable TPM node attestation on managed nodes there is a multi-step process requiring the node to be rebooted multiple times.
+To enable TPM node attestation on managed nodes, there is a multi-step process requiring the node to be rebooted multiple times.
 During the attestation process on a managed node, the node will not be accessible until it has finished joining spire.
 Reversing the process requires another set of node reboots where the node is not accessible.